 - takes enforcement action where appropriate.

 Complying with regulatory obligations is the responsibility of regulated entities.
 The OEB believes in an open and transparent approach to compliance and enforcement, and that a shared understanding of its approach to compliance and enforcement is important, particularly in setting out expectations and responsibilities.

 Holding Utilities to Account – OEB Compliance and Enforcement Activity Report details how the Ontario Energy Board is fulfilling its mandate to hold utilities to account, protect consumers and deliver value to the people of Ontario.
-The report summarizes key compliance and enforcement highlights for the last fiscal year and demonstrates our work to foster a culture of compliance among all regulated entities.
+The report summarizes key compliance and enforcement highlights and demonstrates our work to foster a culture of compliance among all regulated entities.

 The Compliance and Enforcement Process